February 21, 2018

 February 23, 2017

-Michelle Madzelan Central PA Engineers Week Council Award Winner
+Michelle Madzelan, P.E. is Central PA Engineers Week Council Award Winner

 ASCE Central PA Section Past President Michelle Madzelan, P.E. was the recipient of the 2017 Central Pennsylvania Engineers Week Council John H. McCormick Educational Outreach Award.

 2016-2017 Student Awards Presented at November Dinner Meeting

 At the November Dinner Meeting, the Section recognized the outstanding academic achievements of four students from the Section’s Student Chapters; this was the 25th year that these awards have been presented.
 This award is available to students who either attend one of the five colleges/universities within the boundaries of the Central PA Section: Bucknell University, Penn State University – Harrisburg Campus, Penn State University – Main Campus, Penn College of Technology and Messiah College or reside within our Section’s geographical boundaries.
 This year, a total of 15 students applied for four (4) $2,000 awards.
 The award winners were Drew Bechtold (PSU-Main), Erin Schwab (Bucknell), Mary Taylor (PSU-Main) and Sarah Folk (PSU-Hbg).
 Congratulations once again and continued success throughout the remainder of your academic career and into your professional careers.